Your Book Price For Print And Retail

 The print cost for your book is the cost to print.
 Lulu printing costs (plus shipping) are also the amount you’ll always pay to buy your own books.

 If you create a standard US Trade paperback with 200 pages, it will cost $5.54 to print.
-Factors like page count and full color printing will alter the price.
+Factors like page count and full-color printing will alter the price.
 That’s why it’s always important to start with the pricing calculator to determine exactly how much printing your book will cost.

 Retail Book Pricing Formula

-If you’re a new or aspiring author, you’ve almost certainly wondered, how much do authors make when they sell their book?
+If you’re a new or aspiring author, you’ve almost certainly wondered, how much do authors make when they sell their books?
 Book sales are always important, but since most of us won’t be hitting John Grisham’s levels of sales, the retail price we charge will be very important.

 Using the example above of a US Trade book costing $5.54, you could set your retail price at $11.99.
 The difference ($6.45) is your revenue.
 On the Lulu Bookstore, you’d earn 80% of that (the remaining 20% is Lulu’s share).

 Retail channels (like Amazon or Barnes & Noble) are wholesale businesses and will charge a flat amount on top of your retail price.
-Be sure to pay careful attention to different pricing structures to ensure you earn royalties you deserve for each book sale.
+Be sure to pay careful attention to different pricing structures to ensure you earn the royalties you deserve for each book sale.

 How Much Should My Book Cost?